Armstrong’s Axioms in Functional Dependency in DBMS

-If and holds, then holds.
+- Composition: If A→B and X→Y hold, then AX→BY holds.

-Why armstrong axioms refer to the Sound and Complete?
+Why Armstrong Axioms Refer to the Sound and Complete?

 By sound, we mean that given a set of functional dependencies F specified on a relation schema R, any dependency that we can infer from F by using the primary rules of Armstrong axioms holds in every relation state r of R that satisfies the dependencies in F.